Program Sites: Kindergarten-11th Grade

 Heather Krenzer, Program Supervisor - Master's Level Educator and highly experienced in cross-agency collaborative models and community outreach.
 Responsible for the oversight of partners, ensuring reporting is completed, program outreach and recruitment, staff development and training, coordination of summer and academic enrichment programming.
 The staff member in the role has been with the program since the inception.
 She has more than 20 years of experience in Education, 8 years at the community based level.

 This program promotes academic and social skill development to address achievement gaps, foster a year-round culture of inquiry and enthusiasm, and provide continuity of support for 120 students and families of Discovery Charter School.
-Successful in preventing summer learning loss for more than 84% of students in its first two years, the 4-week program is an effective collaboration between Education Success Network, Discover Charter School, Greater Rochester Summer Learning Association / summerLEAP, and Nazareth College.
+Successful in preventing summer learning loss for more than 84% of students in its first two years, the 4-week program is an effective collaboration between Encompass: Resources for Learning, Discover Charter School, Greater Rochester Summer Learning Association / summerLEAP, and Nazareth College.

 Program Director: Donna Meyer